 The Pit was the warning.
 No one forgot.

 “Some of the leaders don’t think this exists,” Caitria whispered, her voice sick.
-“They think it’s a tale to scare the countryside into obedience, because no one wants bodies in the open, contaminating everything.
+“They think it’s a tale to scare the countryside into obedience, because no one wants the dead out in the open, contaminating everything.
+They laugh at those who insist on it.
 Patch told them, but they refused to believe.
 They say, that even Dentheria is not so evil.
-It’s why we’re here.
+That’s why we’re here.
 As witnesses.”

 “If you can afford it, you pay the underground to sneak you to a burial site out-city.
-It’s supposed to be in some abandoned caverns originally used by the ancient Taangis Empire as catacombs for their government ministers, but I’ve seen no proof they actually exist.
-I think the underground just takes advantage of anyone with bits to burn.
-They probably strip the bodies of valuables and dump them here once they have their pay, because that’s a lot more lucrative than getting caught with a body and ending up executed.”
+A couple of syndicates supposedly discovered caverns originally used by the ancient Taangis Empire as catacombs for their government ministers, but I’ve seen no proof they actually exist.
+I think the shanks just take advantage of anyone with bits to burn.
+They probably strip the bodies of valuables and dump them here once they have their pay, because that’s a lot more lucrative than getting caught with a body and ending up executed.” =

 Brander laughed, a sharp, dark and disgusted sound.
 “Not necessarily.
 People bring the unwanted here.”
 He pointed to the wide, once-pristine marble staircase opposite the bridge, that flowed down into the Pit, a staircase Lapis dreaded to look at.